texus/TGUI-website/tutorials/0.9/android-sdl/index.md

 If the application crashes, you should run "adb logcat" and look for log output that shows the reason of the crash.

-When running in an emulator, you may e.g. see the following error if GLES 3 is not enabled or unsupported by the emulator:
+If the program exits due to an exception being thrown then you will find a line like this in the output followed by the error message:
 ```
-"terminating with uncaught exception of type tgui::Exception: BackendSDL expects at least OpenGL ES 3.0"
+"terminating with uncaught exception of type tgui::Exception:"
 ```